svenssonjoel/lispBM/ABOUT_LISP.md

 ## Sources for further information about lisp

-* Structure and Interpretation of Computer Programs (book: get an old edition).
+* Structure and Interpretation of Computer Programs.
 * YouTube lectures by Hal Abelson and Gerald Jay Sussman (These are awesome).
 * Build your own lisp (book online free by Daniel Holden, www.buildyourownlisp.com).